nRFCloud/device-simulator-v2/README.md

 The host defaults to the production environment (https://api.nrfcloud.com). **Nordic Semiconductor personnel**: if you want to use the simulator on our `dev`, `feature`, or `beta` environments, set a `API_HOST` env var to `https://api.[dev|feature|beta].nrfcloud.com` (you will need an AWS account for that environment).
 You can also set the `API_HOST` env var to the url of your sub account (ie `https://api.<user_id>.nrfcloud.com`) and the `stage` will be automatically set to `dev` (the stage is used for the job subscription topics for FOTA).
 You no longer need to set a `STAGE` variable, and it will be ignored.

-This will create a new device with AWS IoT, but it will not associate it to your account (use the `-a` flag) for that.
+This will create a new device with AWS IoT, but it will not onboard it to your account (use the `-a preconnect` flag) for that.
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> [-d <desired device ID>] -t atv2
 ```